duongngockhanh/k-fold/README.md

-# k-fold
-Introduce to K-Fold Cross-Validation
+# K-Fold Cross-Validation
+1. Manually
+2. Using scikit-learn